-Journal Entry, Friday, November 9, 2018 -
+Journal Entry, Friday, November 9, 2018 –

 I called Dr. Woodburn this morning, and we had the most amazing conversation.
 I hardly know this woman, but as I was explaining to her my extraordinary story, she really seemed to be getting it.
 She said that we have heard many words over our state and for this coming revival, and she had been asking God how it is going to start.
 She said that like there had to be a Mary for Jesus to be born through, she said she believed this was the way God was starting this great move of God!
 She started to pray for me, but stopped short, declaring that she was not going to pray for any protection over me, because there were already angels lining my way.
-She said that she did release to me whatever key she had for me that I needed for this assignment.
+She said that she did release to me, whatever key she had for me, that I needed for this assignment.
 Then, it was so sweet, because she began thanking God for allowing her to have a small part in this assignment.
 As she prayed in tongues, the Spirit overwhelmed both of us – her, as she drove, and me, as I sat on our sofa at home.
 He is so good!

 The clock read 5:55 am.
 My journal laid open in my lap.
 I was furiously jotting down the words coming into my consciousness again.

 “Daughter, you are going in as a priest to make a petition for me to come, for unity between all brothers and sisters, and you are releasing the fire that I’ve put in you for these last two towers.
 You don’t need anything else other than what I’ve given you.
-What Doc did in the Spirit was to gaive you a badge, like a press pass to enter and leave without being bothered.
-The key to get in is her forgiveness of the wrongs done to her culture.
+What Doc did in the Spirit was to give you a badge, like a press pass to enter and leave without being bothered.
+The key to get in, is her forgiveness of the wrongs done to her culture.
 Legally, nothing will stand against that.
 While you are in Charleston, remember to bless the waterways.”

-In the past couple of weeks, I had asked a couple of friends if our children could stay with them, while we would be out of town for those two days.
-At the last minute, the friends who had been planning on it had a family emergency.
+In the past couple of weeks, I had asked a couple of friends if our children could stay with them while we would be out of town for those two days.
+At the last minute, the friends who had been planning on it, had a family emergency.
 Because of the weightiness of this assignment, I had worried that our children would be harmed in some way by coming.
 As I sought the Lord about it, I immediately heard, “I told you this was a family mission.”
-Ah, my worry was in vain, so I quickly made the adjustments for us all of us to go.
+Ah, my worry was in vain, so I quickly made the adjustments for all of us to go.

 The following Sunday morning in service, I saw myself sitting on Papa’s lap and cuddling with Him.
 This has begun to feel comfortable, welcomed, safe.
 He asked me to “look in front of you,” and it was as if we were staring into a screen.
 Our state was covered in black, but then suddenly, a white wave, like a white, foaming light wave, flowed over the entire state and then out and around the globe, pushing back the darkness.
 I can not help being AMAZED every time He does this!